-- 11.1 The Chief Executive Officer shall facilitate the election of the Mayor in accordance with the provisions of the Act and will: - 11.1.1 convene a Council Meeting of the Council in accordance with the Act to elect a Mayor; and - 11.1.2 chair the Meeting until a Mayor is elected; but - 11.1.3 have no voting rights. - 11.2 The Agenda for the Council Meeting to deal with the election of the Mayor may also include: - 11.2.1 the adoption of a Mayoral position description; - 11.2.2 the election of a Deputy Mayor for Council's consideration; and - 11.2.3 where it is the first such Council Meeting after a general election, the taking of the oath of office by each Councillor before the Chief Executive Officer.
+- 11.1 The Chief Executive Officer shall facilitate the election of the Mayor in accordance with the provisions of the Act and will: - 11.1.1 convene a Council Meeting in accordance with the Act to elect a Mayor and Deputy Mayor; and - 11.1.2 chair the Meeting until a Mayor is elected; but - 11.1.3 have no voting rights. - 11.2 The Agenda for the Council Meeting to deal with the election of the Mayor may also include: - 11.2.1 the adoption of a "Councillors Statement of Expectations for the position of the Mayor"; - 11.2.2 the election of a Deputy Mayor for Council's consideration; and - 11.2.3 where it is the first such Council Meeting after a general election, the taking of the oath of office by each Councillor before the Chief Executive Officer.

-12. Method of Voting
+12. Method of Voting in the election of the Mayor